prisma-collective/docs/docs/Context & Narrative/Replace Academy Case Study.md

 ![[replace 1.png]]

 # An Action-Learning Case Study
 Lasting 17 days, 15 participants joined a co-living space in North-West Wales, practicing self-organising at the scale of a single household.
-The [[aspect]] of this action-learning journey was Knowledge Commoning, which aimed to grow the perspective on how communities gather, store and evolve what and how they know.
+The [[aspect]] of this action-learning journey was Knowledge Commoning, which aimed to make visible the inquiry into the system(s) of how communities gather, store and evolve what and how they know.

 ![[deck_Page 2.png]]